 In your experiment proposal, you must indicate whether you will be working with chemicals at the ALS.
-In the Experiment Safety Sheet (ESS), identify each chemical that you will be working with and let the ALS Chemical Safety Specialist know if any are flammable, toxic, engineered nanomaterials or reactive items.
+In the Experiment Safety Assessment Form (ESAF), identify each chemical that you will be working with and let the ALS Chemical Safety Specialist know if any are flammable, toxic, engineered nanomaterials or reactive items.
 LBNL has an on-line MSDS database that can provide information for most chemicals.
 In addition, indicate if there will be any exceptional hazards (explosives, very large volumes, etc.).

 To ship samples to the ALS, send them in care of the beamline scientist using the following address: